talhayaseen57/Data-Table-Preview/README.md

-# Data Table Preview
+# HTML Elements

-This repository provides a simple and dynamic data table that supports sorting, searching, pagination, and export functionalities.
+This repository provides a customised implementation for simple and dynamic data table that supports sorting, searching, pagination, and export functionalities.
 The table is built with HTML, CSS (Bootstrap), and JavaScript.

-## Features
+## Features of Data Tables / Grid View Table

 - **Sortable Columns**: Click on any column header to sort the table by that column.
 - **Searchable Data**: Use the search bar to filter table rows based on the input text.